 “Two weeks?” she asked, holding up two fingers.

-“Bring me a horsey?” she whispered in his ear.
-“Don’t tell Father, and not a big one, but a small one.”
+“Bring me a horsey,” she whispered in his ear.
+“Don’t tell Father, and not a big one, a small one.”

 “I’ll bring you a pony.”

-“I’ll bring you back the best small horsey I can find,” he said, releasing a smile that slightly reduced the pressure behind his eyes.
+“I’ll bring you back the best small horsey I can find,” he said, breaking a smile that slightly reduced the pressure behind his eyes.

-Causing her to giggle again by kissing her cheek, he set her gently down and turned to his father.
-Offering out his trembling hand, he found his father’s grip to be much weaker than he expected.
+Causing her to giggle again by kissing her cheek, he set her gently down and turned to his father, shaking the offered hand that had a weaker grip than he would’ve expected.